otrack/cloud-computing-infrastructures/transactions/README.md

     SELECT * FROM banking.accounts;

-This ensures that each piece of data is stored on three different nodes, providing fault tolerance.
+Which amount of data each node now owns?
+Explain why this provides fault tolerance.

 **[Q53]** Re-execute the concurrent benchmark, as in question Q44 You should notice that the total balance across all accounts is incorrect after the test completes.